-Several case histories are presented to demonstrate the use of Neoplasene and the developing protocols.
-Neoplasene salve has been in use topically since mid-2003 and oral and injectable forms have been used widely since early 2006.
+Several case histories are presented to demonstrate this theory, the use of neoplasene and the developing protocols.
+Neoplasene salve has been in use topically since mid-2003 and oral, injectable and infusible forms have been used widely since early 2006.
 The methods employed to accomplish effective treatment are varied and limited only by practical realities and the creativity of the practitioner.
-The presence of a malignant tumor is not as grim a situation as it once was.
+The presence of neoplasm, while serious, is now not as grim a situation as it has been previous to the advent of neoplasene compounds.

+References:

-Reference: Ahmad et al., Differential Antiproliferative and Apoptotic Response of Sanguinarine for Cancer Cells versus Normal Cells, Clinical Cancer Research, Vol. 6, pgs.
-1524-1528, April 2000.
+- [1] Ahmad et al., Differential Antiproliferative and Apoptotic Response of Sanguinarine for Cancer Cells versus Normal Cells, Clinical Cancer Research, Vol. 6, pgs.
+1524-1528, April 2000. - [2] Fox, T.S. et al., The Treatment of Neoplasm, Proud Flesh and Warts with Sanguinarine and Related Isoquinoline Alkaloids, accessed May 2008 at www.buckmountainbotanicals.net.